Palmdale, California: Economy

 A number of world class corporations and manufacturing firms have made Palmdale home, helping to diversify the local economy.
 Delta Scientific, a world leader in high strength vehicle barrier systems, supplying protection for many federal, state and local buildings, and a prime supplier to the military and US State Department for embassies and other installations worldwide, and US Pole, a major manufacturer of street lighting poles, are major anchor tenants in the Fairway Business Park.
 The Palmdale Trade and Commerce Center is home to many other major manufacturing, industrial, corporate offices and other employers, as well as home to the Palmdale Auto Mall.
 A number of medical and related support offices are coming on-line to meet the needs of the new Palmdale Regional Medical Center.
-On July 8, 2009 Quallion LLC, which manufactures lithium ion cells and battery packs, announced plans to build a battery manufacturing plant in Palmdale if it won a government grant being offered by the U.S. Department of Energy.
+On July 8, 2009, Quallion LLC, which manufactures lithium ion cells and battery packs, announced plans to build a battery manufacturing plant in Palmdale if it won a government grant being offered by the U.S. Department of Energy.

 Beginning in the 1960s, Palmdale was home to Don Babb's The Model A Ford Company, which became Classic Manufacturing and Supply, builder of exact reproduction and custom steel bodies and parts for hot rods and customs.

 With an $890-million contract to build 175 light-rail cars for Metropolitan Transportation Authority that was behind schedule, Kinkisharyo, the El Segundo-based U.S. arm of Kinki Sharyo Co.
 Ltd. of Osaka announced in December 2014 that they would retrofit an existing space in Palmdale to build the P3010 series vehicles.
-A major shipment was needed for the Expo Line Phase II extension to Santa Monica and Gold Line Foothill Extension to Azusa which were scheduled to open in 2016.
-The balance of the 175 cars will be needed in the following years as the K Line and Downtown Connector open.
+A major shipment was needed for the Expo Line Phase II extension to Santa Monica and Foothill Extension to Azusa which were scheduled to open in 2016.
+The balance of the 175 cars will be needed in the following years as the K Line and Regional Connector open.
 Final assembly work has already occurred in hangar space the company leased in Palmdale from Los Angeles World Airports.
 The first car was delivered to Metro in October for testing before series production begins.

 The Antelope Valley Mall is the retail shopping destination in the region, with a variety of dining choices on its restaurant row.

 Onions are the most valued crop that grows in Palmdale.
 Some of Antelope Valley's onions were exported to Japan, Taiwan, Dubai and Australia.
 Other crops grown in Palmdale and the Antelope Valley are alfalfa, wheat, fruit, oats and barley.